 I invited breast cancer survivors, and BRCA previvors, to write a letter to their breasts as part of a unique, first of its kind book project that I launched after completing my own treatment in 2017.

-The Dear Boobs Project intends to start conversations about how women feel about their bodies and breasts after breast cancer or BRCA surgery, to address the impact of altered body image, and explore how it can be overcome.
+The Dear Boobs Project intends to start conversations about how women feel about their bodies and breasts after surgery, to validate the emotions involved, and help to start to address the impact of altered body image after breast cancer.

-I hope that all readers, with or without personal experience of breast cancer, will feel supported and encouraged to know their unique relationship with their wobbly womanly body parts really does matter.
+I hope that all readers, with or without personal experience of breast cancer, will feel supported and encouraged to know their unique relationship with their wobbly womanly parts really does matter.
 I expect laughter, tears, but mostly that women will be able to better grasp their own experience, and ultimately a feeling of hope and healing of being part of a sisterhood that understands how it is.